2005 San Francisco 49ers season: Week 16: at St. Louis Rams

-Week 17
+Week 17: vs. Houston, Texans

 The final game of the season for the 49ers, in which the number one draft pick was on the line, was a thriller.
 The two teams scored back-and-forth with the lead never greater than 7 points.
 The game went into overtime tied at 17, and Joe Nedney kicked a 33-yard field goal for the win.
 This marked the only time the 49ers won two consecutive games this season.
 Moreover, the loss gave the Texans the first overall draft pick and moved the 49ers from second overall to sixth.
 The 49ers finished the season 4–12.